peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Multiply
-    public EFloat Multiply​(EFloat otherValue) Multiplies two binary floats.
-The resulting exponent will be the sum of the exponents of the two binary floats.
+    public EFloat Multiply​(EFloat otherValue) Multiplies two binary floating-point numbers.
+The resulting exponent will be the sum of the exponents of the two binary floating-point numbers.

 **Parameters:**